Condo Mortgage Requirements (Warrantable vs. Non-Warrantable)

 Owner-Occupancy Ratio Percentage of units in the project that are owner-occupied or second homes rather than investor rentals.
 Higher ratios indicate lower project risk.
 Fannie Mae generally requires 50%+ owner-occupancy.
 FHA has its own thresholds.
 Resort/vacation projects often fail this criterion .

 HOA Insurance Adequacy The association's master hazard policy, liability coverage, and fidelity bond must meet lender-specified minimums.
 Gaps in coverage are a common disqualifier.
-Replacement cost coverage for structure, $1M+ liability per occurrence, and fidelity coverage equal to 3+ months of assessments are typical requirements .
+Condo association master insurance policies must typically include replacement cost coverage for the building structure, commercial general liability of at least $1 million per occurrence, and fidelity or crime coverage equal to at least three months of aggregate assessments plus reserve funds, per GSE project eligibility requirements. .

 Reserve Fund Allocation The percentage of the annual HOA budget allocated to reserves for future capital expenditures.
 Underfunded reserves increase the risk of special assessments.
 Fannie Mae requires minimum 10% of annual budget to reserves.
 Well-funded projects allocate 15-25% or more.